-OshiWambo is a Bantu language spoken by about 680,000 people in Namibia and Angola.
-Major dialects include Kwanyama (OshiKwanyama), which is spoken in northern of Namibia and southern of Angola; Ndonga (OshiNdonga), which is spoken in northern Namibia; and Kwambi, which is also spoken in Namibia.
+Oshiwambo is a Bantu language spoken in southern Angola and northern Nambia by about 1.5 million people (in 2006).
+The language is also known as Oshivambo or Ovambo.
+Major dialects include Kwanyama (OshiKwanyama) and Ndonga (OshiNdonga).
+Kwanyama is spoken in northern Namibia and southern Angola, and Ndonga is spoken in northern Namibia.

-Both dialects have been used as a medium of educational instruction since the 1990s.
+Both major dialects have been used as the medium of instruction in schools since the 1990s.
 Oshiwambo is also used on the radio to some extent in Namibia.

 Aantu ayehe oya valwa ye na emanguluko noye na ondilo yi thike pamwe osho wo uuthemba.
 Oye na omaipulo goondunge neiuvo onkene naa kalathane mombepo yuumwainathana.